AbhishekSarewar1911/IOT-based-Humidity-Temperature-Monitoring-System-using-Arduino-/README.md

  # Source Code/Program

-Now Let us see ESP8266 Water Flow Sensor Code using Arduino IDE.
-The code can be directly uploaded to the NodeMCU Board.
-But before that we need few Libraries for OLED Display.
+Now Let us see ESP8266 wifi and DHT-11 sensor Code using Arduino IDE.
+The code can be directly uploaded to the ESP8266 WIFI Board.
+But before that we need few Libraries for DHT-11 Sensor.
 So download the Library first and add it to the Arduino IDE.

-> Download SSD1306 Library
+> Download <DHT.h> Library

-> Download Adafruit GFX Library
+> Download Adafruit DHT Library

 > 1.String apiKey = “I4T8HSIGTOLPHUPE”;

-> const char *ssid = “Water_Monitor”;
+> const char *ssid = “Abhishek”;

-> const char *pass = “YF-2019”;
+> const char *pass = “DHT-11”;

 Change the Thingspeak API Key, Wifi SSID & Password from the line above.